AkikoKumagara/VK-Music-DL/README.md

 The URL for the `index.m3u8` file and the segmented `.ts` files can be found by simply monitoring network through your web browser's inspector when you play the audio.
 Fill in the number of segments inside the braces with a range; in my example it's [1-22] as there are 22 segment files here.

-After this, we use VLC Media Player's Convert/Save functions to finish the job and combine our segmented `.ts` files into a single file.
+After this, we use VLC Media Player's Convert/Save functions to finish the job and combine our segmented `.ts` files into a single file by opening the `.m3u8` in the Save/Convert window.

 I recommend using WAV format + Keep Original Audio Track setting for the highest quality available.

 Follow the settings in the screenshots below, or adjust them to your liking.